 How do you manage symptoms?
 What type of exercise is encouraged?
 How do you navigate Palliative Care Resources?
 Our team of trained professionals provide guidance, insight, and encourage open, honest communication.

 Every Day Counts puts patients of all ages at the centre of care.
-With tailored programs, including yoga, relaxation support groups (music therapy), and our Beautiful You sessions, Every Day Counts promotes emotional and physical well-being with focus on the patient.
+With tailored programs, including yoga, relaxation support groups (music therapy), and our Portrait in the Garden sessions, Every Day Counts promotes emotional and physical well-being with focus on the patient.
 Patients can choose from several classes that improve vitality and help them stay active.

 Serious illness is as much an emotional and spiritual journey, as it is physical.
 We stand together as a community to provide empathy and support throughout this stage in life.
 Patients and family members are encouraged to seek out assistance in individual and group settings.